eunbigo91/project2-build-portfolio/README.md

 # Project2: Build a portfolio site

 This is the second project dedicated to building a personal portfolio for Udacity's Full Stack Web Developer Nanodegree program.
 Udacity Nanodegree program provided the design mockup as a PDF-file and the design is personalized by Eunbi Go.
 This is a responsive website using the bootstrap framework.

+## Drafts
+If you want to see drafts, you can find 'responsive.png' file or click [here](https://github.com/eunbigo91/project2-build-portfolio/blob/master/responsive.png)

 ## Files
 ```